Here are a few excerpts from Chris Baumann’s book, “Listen to Me!”

 After turning into Heritage at the Regent Park sign, we passed the well kept Regent Park Golf Course and the new subdivisions affording many gracious homes.
 A little further down the road the beautiful scenery suddenly changed when we crossed over the railroad tracks that separated the residential section from most of PTL’s ministry buildings.

 One of the first places Jim Bakker wanted us to see was the Heritage Grand Hotel.
 Approaching the parameters of the spacious building revealed the tremendous toll the years of neglect had taken.
-Paint was peeling off all the outside woodwork of the former four star hotel, making it look more like a building scheduled for demolition!
+The paint was peeling off all the outside woodwork of the former four-star hotel, making it look more like a building scheduled for demolition!

 Heritage USA had been shut down for almost two years, and no one was allowed over the railroad tracks unless they had permission to drive around.
 Seeing it close up, it was hard to imagine that this was where millions of people once enjoyed visiting.
 All of it was slowly turning into a monument to failure; it was more heartbreaking than I could possibly describe.